complight/complight.github.io/docs/publications/realistic_defocus_cgh.md

 - [HoloBeam: Paper-Thin Near-Eye Displays](https://complightlab.com/publications/holobeam/)

 ## Contact
-Have any queries, questions, suggestions or comments, contact us via [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).
+Have any queries, questions, suggestions or comments, contact us via [kaanaksit@kaanaksit.com](mailto:kaanaksit@kaanaksit.com).

 ## Acknowledgements
 [comment]: <> (The authors would like to thank reviewers for their valuable feedback.)